cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/getting-started/setup.md

 ---
-title: "CloudBees Feature Flags Workshop Setup"
+title: "CloudBees Feature Flags Setup"
 chapter: false
-weight: 2
+weight: 3
 ---

 In this lab, you will set up a CloudBees Feature Flags account and use it to manage feature flags through remote configurations created in the CloudBees Feature Flags dashboard.